ANKITKUMARSINGH2004/ACCENTURE---Data-Analytics-and-Visualization/README.md

 * Project Objectives:

 The main objectives of the virtual internship are as follows:

-Gain practical experience in data analysis and visualization.
+1.Gain practical experience in data analysis and visualization.

-Apply data cleaning and preparation techniques to ensure data quality.
+2.Apply data cleaning and preparation techniques to ensure data quality.

-Utilize data analytics tools and techniques for exploratory data analysis.
+3.Utilize data analytics tools and techniques for exploratory data analysis.

-Develop meaningful visualizations and dashboards to effectively communicate insights.
+4.Develop meaningful visualizations and dashboards to effectively communicate insights.

-Provide actionable recommendations based on the data analysis to address the client's business challenges.
+5.Provide actionable recommendations based on the data analysis to address the client's business challenges.

-This repository is organized as follows:
+* This repository is organized as follows:
 1.Certificate of Completion_AnkitKumarSingh-Check out the simulation here: https://www.theforage.com/simulations/accenture-nam/data-analytics-mmlb
 2. Final Clean Data done by me.